 The second revolution was Einstein’s realization that this was not the whole truth—space and time are not as straightforward as they first appear, but are related to each other in a simple but unexpected way.
 Among other results, this leads to the surprising consequence that mass and energy are different aspects of the same thing!

 The course will follow the development of ideas approximately in the historical sequence.
-It will begin by reviewing some of the Greek contributions to math and science, which were essential to both Galileo and Einstein in their work.
+After looking over the first recorded real mathematics, that of the Babylonians, we'll review some of the Greek contributions to math and science, which were essential to both Galileo and Einstein in their work.
 We shall prove—and find very useful—Pythagoras’ theorem, and a few other ideas about triangles.
-We shall also look at Greek ideas about the solar system, and how they measured the distance to the moon quite accurately (using the ideas about triangles!).
+We'll also look at Greek ideas about the Solar System, and how they measured the distance to the Moon quite accurately (using the ideas about triangles!).
 We will examine how these ideas reached western Europe by way of the Arab world.